salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

         In the previous challenge, we only test if *`RESPONSE`* is equal to `"Here"`.
 This works great, if the response from the student is exactly "Here".
 But what if the student is not an automaton and responds with an alternate response, like "Yup", "Yo", or even "present"?
 The conditional statement would return a `FALSE` and the student would be marked absent.

-        Perhaps it would be more accurate to only mark the student "absent" if there is no response and "present" if there is any response at all, coherent or not, like "bussin".
+        Perhaps it would be more accurate to only mark the student "absent" if there is no response (Bueller?
+Bueller?
+Bueller?) and "present" if there is any response at all.

         How would you modify the above IF ELSE statement so that when *`RESULT`* is set to `""`, *`student`* is set to `"absent"`, and when *`RESULT`* has any other value,  *`student`* is set to "present"?